aroran1/node-task-manager/guides/ResourcesDetails.md

   ```
   - Also verify your work with 3T Robo db GUI

-### Express - error handling and status update
+### Express - error handling
   - to log if there is an error if the parse data is invalid for example invalid password length
-  - the mongoose validating will kick in and we need to return that back as pur response with correct response.
+  - the mongoose validating will kick in and we need to return the error back as our response with correct stats.
 See full list of [http response statuses](https://httpstatuses.com/).
-  - set the `res.status(400)` before `res.send(err)` or chain both methods
   ```
   app.post('/users', (req, res) => {
     const user = new User(req.body);